 This is according to Airbnb general manager for the Middle East and Africa Nicola D’Elia, who is visiting South Africa this week.
 Airbnb uses internet technology to enable ordinary property owners to rent out rooms and even entire homes to guests from anywhere in the world.
 The number of South African homes listed on Airbnb has jumped from around 9 000 in July this year to 13 000, said D’Elia.

-"South Africa has every reason to feel confident about the state of its tourism industry going forward. " World Travel Awards 2012 Cape Town takes Best Beach Destination in South Africa.
+"South Africa has every reason to feel confident about the state of its tourism industry going forward. " There was a 12.2% increase in German tourists to South Africa last year.
+Van Schalkwyk said the German market was important for South Africa and that the growth of arrivals from the country needed to be maintained.
+A number of targets had been set which included: SA - the Good News via SAPA.
+World Travel Awards 2012 Cape Town takes Best Beach Destination in South Africa.
 The annual World Travel Awards took place last week and resulted in a string of accolades for South African tourism brands and a Best Beach Destination place for Cape Town.